staticsenju/streamweb-cli/README.md

 # streamweb-cli

-Streamweb-CLI is a small interactive command-line tool that lets you search and stream (or download) anime, TV shows and movies from supported web sources.
-It combines two CLI flows:
+Streamweb-CLI is an interactive command-line downloader/player for anime, TV shows and movies from supported web sources.

+Quick features
-- Anime: search and play anime with episode/audio/resolution selection (mpv-based playback and resume support)
+- Interactive search and selection for anime, TV series, and movies
-- TV / Movies: search and play or download movies and TV episodes
+- Download or stream episodes and movies
+- Folder organization with `--f` and default `./downloads` output
+- Subtitle fetching and automatic muxing with `--s`
+- Filename normalization and HTML entity decoding for safe filenames

-## Requirements
+Requirements

-- Node.js 18 or newer (global fetch is used)
-- mpv installed and available in your PATH (for playback)
+- Node.js 18+ (uses global fetch)
-- ffmpeg installed and available in your PATH (for downloads/transmuxing)
+- `ffmpeg` available in PATH (required for downloads and subtitle muxing)

-## Installation
+- `mpv` recommended for playback (optional)
+- `yt-dlp` optional (used when available for some downloads)

+Install
-Clone the repository and install dependencies:
+Clone and install dependencies:

 ```bash
 git clone https://github.com/staticsenju/streamweb-cli.git